ZenRega38/ZenRega38/README.md

 ### About Me

-I'm an highschool student.
+I'm an high school student.
 My Dream is to be able to travel around the world 🌏, because one of the most powerfull sentence in my life is "The world is too big to stay in one place".
 And I belive that I can make it happen with my future programming career 💻📲.

 <p align="center">
   <img align="center" src="https://media.giphy.com/media/fdHg7T902uzLy/giphy.gif">